-The preconcepts are hardly negative in the theory of knowledge, rather, they are necessary to avoid thought repetition and constant mental reasoning; at the same time, the preconcepts can act as a true limit of knowledge or of its innovation.
+The assumptions and prejudices are hardly negative in the theory of knowledge; they are necessary to avoid thought repetition and constant mental reasoning; at the same time, they can act as a real limit of knowledge and its innovation.

-When the knowledge management process has sufficiently developed an idea and reached a conclusion, it incorporates the idea into the memory to avoid repeating the entire process over again.
-Normally, the most important preconcepts are immediately loaded in the memory every day, forming an important part of what is called a person's character.
+When the knowledge management process has sufficiently developed an idea and reached a conclusion, it records it to avoid repeating the entire process over again.
+Typically, the essential preconceptions are immediately loaded into the memory every day, establishing part of what is called a person's character.

-Regarding computer knowledge, we can assimilate the preconcepts to direct links, association of files, or other similar mechanisms.
+Regarding the computer knowledge, we can assimilate the preconceptions to direct links, an association of files, or other similar mechanisms.

-One of the first characteristics of computer abilities that stands out is their capacity to repeat or carry out instructions that have been previously saved (their automatism), but for this, computers need a program and have it loaded in the memory.
+One of the characteristics of computer abilities that stand out is their capacity to repeat or carry out instructions previously saved.
+The computers need a program loaded in the memory to achieve automatism.

-The human knowledge management system is much more powerful than any existing computer but it also needs previously developed programs that are loaded in operative or immediate memory in order to function.
-These programs or cognitive processes are somewhat similar to the preconcepts but have a functional nature, and are usually programs, small functions, or groups of them.
+The human knowledge management system is much more powerful than any existing computer, but it also needs previously developed programs loaded into operative or immediate memory to work.
+These programs or cognitive processes are somewhat similar to the preconceptions but have an operative nature, and are usually programs, small functions, or groups of them.

-When we are not driving, the relevant knowledge and experiences related to driving are saved in our brain but they are not active; once we enter a car, these are activated or made more present, or are loaded into operative memory.
-This cognitive process would be much more intense if we were sitting in the driver's seat.
+When we are not driving, the related knowledge and experiences are in our brain, but they are not active; once we enter a vehicle, the operative memory loads those programs.
+The cognitive process is intense for the driver.

-People who speak various languages know perfectly well that, when you do not practice a language, you lose a lot of what you have learned, but this can be almost miraculously recovered with a little bit of additional practice.
-This effect of the cognitive capacities is much more accentuated when people speak more than one foreign language because they tend to be replaced in the operative memory due to the brain's limited capacity because it cannot maintain so many concepts and different grammatical structures active.
+People who speak various languages know they will lose a lot if they do not practice a specific one.
+They also know it can recover almost miraculously with a little bit of practice.
+The problem is significant when people speak more than one foreign language because they tend to interchange in the operative memory due to the brain's limited capacity.
+Too many concepts and different grammatical structures to maintain active.

-It seems reasonable to assume that every day when we wake up, the knowledge management system boots the programs or information that it knows it is going to use throughout the entire day, and, on the other hand, that the group of words that we habitually speak with is in direct relation with our potential medium.
-That is, as our cognitive development develops as human species, the number of words in a language increases.
+It seems reasonable to assume that, when waking up, the knowledge management system boots the programs or information is going to use throughout the entire day.
+Additionally, the group of programs and words loaded would be in direct relation with the brain’s capacity.
+That is, as our cognitive abilities develop as a human species, the number of words in a language increase.

-Continuing with the same functional logic, the brain will locate other programs of immediate reaction in a special place so that they can be quickly accessed.
-This seems to be one of the functions of a part of the human brain called Thalamus, which controls emotions; understanding emotions as biochemical reactions provoked by certain stimulus, regardless of the feelings that may or may not accompany them.
+Following the same logic, the brain will locate other programs of immediate reaction in a particular place so that they can be quickly accessed.
+It seems it is one of the functions of the human brain area called Thalamus, which controls emotions; understanding them as biochemical reactions provoked by a specific stimulus, regardless of the feelings that may or may not accompany them.

-Naturally, the programs have to be previously developed, and with each new experience they become enriched and perfected, in other words, there is a constant cognitive development that produces the evolution of the knowledge management system.
-It is just like how a programmer perfects his work until he/she obtains a certain level.
+Naturally, the programs must exist previously, and with each new experience, they enriched.
+In other words, there is a constant cognitive development producing the evolution of the knowledge management system.
+It is just like how a programmer perfects his work until obtaining a certain level.

 First, because the information from the outset is placed directly in the subprograms or functions' prepared fields, and once all the information is received, the specific operation is triggered.

-Aside from the examples in the previous section, we can cite two more cognitive processes where internal function development can be easily perceived:
+Aside from the examples in the previous section, the following two cognitive processes show an internal function development.

-An interesting example of the way that the programs are in constant improvement is that, if when learning to type you leave it for a while, and then return you are greeted with a nice surprise; instead of your skills worsening, due to inactivity, they improve.
-This is due to the fact that the human brain and cells in general, dedicate a great deal of time to reordering, simplifying, rationalizing and improving without the conscious being aware.
+An exciting example of programs is the constant improvement when learning to type, if one stops for a week and then returns, a pleasant surprise will occur; instead of worsening the skills due to inactivity, they improve.
+The human brain and other cells dedicated a great deal of time to reordering, simplifying, rationalizing, and improving without the conscious being aware.